yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="release-notes"></a>Release Notes

+1.13
+* Added flag to CompositionRoot for whether to inject into inactive game objects or ignore them completely
+* Added BindAllInterfacesToSingle method to DiContainer
+* Changed to call PostInject[] on children first when instantiating from prefab
+* Added ILateTickable interface, which works just like ITickable or IFixedTickable for unity's LateUpdate event
+* Added support for 'decorators', which can be used to add dependencies to another scene

 1.12
 * Added Rebind<> method